 Troubleshooting: Cloning an SSD to a HDD in Windows 10

 Some users have complained that the newly cloned hard drive won’t boot after the cloning process has finished.
 The first thing you should check is the boot order, if this is correct then it is likely to be a boot mode issue (UEFI/BIOS).
-If you have cloned GPT to MBR disk (supported by AOMEI Backupper Professional), you will have to change from UEFI to Legacy (or vice versa) in the startup menu.
+If you have cloned GPT to MBR disk, you will have to change from UEFI to Legacy (or vice versa) in the startup menu.

 If this still doesn’t fix your problem and you’re unable to boot Windows 10 from the cloned drive, then please refer to the cloned Windows 10 won't boot guide for more solutions.

 AOMEI Backupper Professional Edition is a fantastic tool when you want to clone SSD to HDD in Windows 10.
 It has an entire range of useful features and functions and can also help you clone a HDD to an SSD (even when the SSD is a smaller drive).